Using Remote Desktop with Azure Roles

-By using the Windows Azure SDK and Remote Desktop Services, you can access Windows Azure roles and virtual machines that are hosted by Windows Azure.
-In Visual Studio, you can configure Remote Desktop Services from a Windows Azure project.
-To enable Remote Desktop Services, you must create a working project that contains one or more roles and then publish it to Windows Azure.
+By using the Azure SDK and Remote Desktop Services, you can access Azure roles and virtual machines that are hosted by Azure.
+In Visual Studio, you can configure Remote Desktop Services from an Azure project.
+To enable Remote Desktop Services, you must create a working project that contains one or more roles and then publish it to Azure.

 In Solution Explorer, open the shortcut menu for your project, and then choose Publish.

-At the bottom of Settings page of the wizard, select the Enable Remote Desktop for all roles check box.
+At the bottom of Microsoft Azure Publish Settings page of the wizard, select the Enable Remote Desktop for all roles check box.
 The Remote Desktop Configuration dialog box appears.

 At the bottom of the Remote Desktop Configuration dialog box, choose the More Options button.
 This displays a dropdown list box that lets you create or choose a certificate so that you can encrypt credentials information when connecting via remote desktop.

-In the list, click <Create>, or choose one from the list.
+In the dropdown list, choose <Create>, or choose an existing one from the list.
 If you choose an existing certificate, skip the following steps.

 The Create Certificate dialog box appears.

-Type a friendly name for the new certificate, and then choose the OK button.
+Provide a friendly name for the new certificate, and then choose the OK button.
 The new certificate appears in the dropdown list box.

-In the Remote Desktop Configuration dialog box, type a user name and a password.
+In the Remote Desktop Configuration dialog box, provide a user name and a password.